Infrasound: Human reactions

 The report "A Review of Published Research on Low Frequency Noise and its Effects" contains a long list of research about exposure to high-level infrasound among humans and animals.
 For instance, in 1972, Borredon exposed 42 young men to tones at 7.5 Hz at 130 dB for 50 minutes.
 This exposure caused no adverse effects other than reported drowsiness and a slight blood pressure increase.
 In 1975, Slarve and Johnson exposed four male subjects to infrasound at frequencies from 1 to 20 Hz, for eight minutes at a time, at levels up to 144 dB SPL.
 There was no evidence of any detrimental effect other than middle ear discomfort.
 Tests of high-intensity infrasound on animals resulted in measurable changes, such as cell changes and ruptured blood vessel walls.

-In February 2005 the television show MythBusters used twelve Meyer Sound 700-HP subwoofers—a model and quantity that has been employed for major rock concerts.
-Normal operating frequency range of the selected subwoofer model was 28 Hz to 150 Hz but the 12 enclosures at MythBusters had been specially modified for deeper bass extension.
-Roger Schwenke and John Meyer directed the Meyer Sound team in devising a special test rig that would produce very high sound levels at infrasonic frequencies.
-The subwoofers' tuning ports were blocked and their input cards were altered.
-The modified cabinets were positioned in an open ring configuration: four stacks of three subwoofers each.
-Test signals were generated by a SIM 3 audio analyzer, with its software modified to produce infrasonic tones.
-A Brüel & Kjær sound level analyzer, fed with an attenuated signal from a model 4189 measurement microphone, displayed and recorded sound pressure levels.
-The hosts on the show tried a series of frequencies as low as 5 Hz, attaining a level of 120 decibels of sound pressure at 9 Hz and up to 153 dB at frequencies above 20 Hz, but the rumored physiological effects did not materialize.
-The test subjects all reported some physical anxiety and shortness of breath, even a small amount of nausea, but this was dismissed by the hosts, noting that sound at that frequency and intensity moves air rapidly in and out of one's lungs.
+Infrasound is one hypothesized cause of death for the nine Soviet hikers who were found dead at Dyatlov Pass in 1959.

+Hygienic standards in the workplace

+US: Maximum levels for frequencies from 1 to 80 Hz are no more than 145 dB.
+Overall level (for all frequencies) is no more than 150 dB.

+Brown note

+The brown note is a hypothetical infrasonic frequency capable of causing fecal incontinence by creating acoustic resonance in the human bowel.
+Attempts to demonstrate the existence of a "brown note" using sound waves transmitted through the air have failed.

+In February 2005 the television show MythBusters attempted to verify whether the "brown note" was a reality.
+They tested notes down to 5 Hz in frequency and up to 153 dB in sound pressure.
+They used a type of subwoofer used for major rock concerts, and which had been specially modified for deeper bass extension.
+The rumored physiological effects did not materialize.
 The show declared the brown note myth "busted."

-Infrasound is one hypothesized cause of death for the nine Russian hikers who were found dead at Dyatlov Pass (near Siberia) in 1959.